-As a HUD entitlement community, the Town is required to prepare a Five-Year Consolidated Plan (CP) for the aforementioned federal grant programs to guide funding for housing, community development, and economic development activities within the community.
+As a HUD entitlement community, the town is required to prepare a Five-Year Consolidated Plan (CP) for the aforementioned federal grant programs to guide funding for housing, community development, and economic development activities within their communities.
 The CP covers the period from FY 2020 through FY 2024 (April 1, 2020 to March 31, 2024).